Network errors

 It's time to use API mocking to help us discover blind spots in our getAuthToken() function!

-One of the common mistakes when dealing with the network is forgetting about network error handling.
-Now, I'm not talking about error responses (we've handled those in the previous exercise) but about the scenarios when the request fails altogether.
+A common mistake when dealing with the network is forgetting about network error handling.
+Now, I'm not talking about error responses (we covered those in the previous exercise), but rather the scenarios where the request fails entirely.

 • The requested server is down;